 Financial Aid Appeal: A Financial Aid Appeal is a form that the Office of Financial Aid sends a student along with a Financial Aid Suspension letter.
 The Appeal can be filled out and submitted when unusual circumstances or conditions beyond the student's control caused or seriously contributed to the Financial Aid Suspension.
 Appeal applications with supporting documentation (including an academic plan that can extend an approved probationary period up to three semesters or more if needed) should be sent to the Director of Financial Aid, who will determine if a probationary status is warranted.
-Without an academic plan (signed by the Academic Dean), the Director of Financial Aid may place the student on probation for only one semester.
+Without an academic plan (signed by the Academic Advisor), the Director of Financial Aid may place the student on probation for only one semester.
 In the latter case, however, after that probationary semester, the student must be back in good standing with GPA and hours of completion, or Financial Aid Suspension will be imposed on the student's financial aid record.
 Appeal paperwork can be obtained by contacting the Financial Aid Office at (270) 686-4253 or by requesting appeal paperwork at financial.aid@brescia.edu.

 Financial Aid Probation: Financial Aid Probation results when a student placed on Financial Aid Suspension submits a Financial Aid Appeal that is approved.
-The Appeal, submitted to the Financial Aid Office, must include an appeal letter of explanation, the appeal form (received from the Financial Aid Office), and an academic plan of courses each semester (signed by the Academic Dean for on-campus students and the Academic Advisor for online students).
+The Appeal, submitted to the Financial Aid Office, must include an appeal letter of explanation, the appeal form (received from the Financial Aid Office), and an academic plan of courses each semester (signed by the Academic Advisor).
 The student must follow the academic plan of courses outlined for each semester of probation until back in good standing.
 During the Probationary period, a student who withdraws from or fails a class will be placed on Financial Aid Suspension after that semester.
 In that case, the student will not be able to receive any financial aid after that point until back in good standing with the required GPA and/or percentage of hours completed.

-Graduate Financial Aid Satisfactory Academic Progress: To be eligible for federal aid, a student must be enrolled in a Graduate Degree, hold U.S. citizenship, maintain satisfactory academic progress, certify that s/he will use financial aid for educational purposes only and that s/he has complied with the selective service requirement, and not be in default on a federal or state loan or owe a repayment on any federal or state aid.
+Graduate Financial Aid Satisfactory Academic Progress: To be eligible for federal aid, a student must be enrolled in a Graduate Degree, hold U.S. citizenship, maintain satisfactory academic progress, certify that s/he will use financial aid for educational purposes only and t not be in default on a federal or state loan or owe a repayment on any federal or state aid.